-(1) Represents threshold, target and maximum payout levels under the annual non-equity incentive plan (annual cash bonus plan) for 2008 performance.
-Additional information regarding the design of the annual cash bonus plan, including a description of the performance-based conditions applicable to 2008 awards, is included in the Compensation Discussion and Analysis section of this proxy statement.
+(1) Represents threshold, target and maximum payout levels under the annual non-equity incentive plan (annual cash bonus plan) for 2009 performance.
+Additional information regarding the design of the annual cash bonus plan, including a description of the performance-based conditions applicable to 2009 awards, is included in the Compensation Discussion and Analysis section of this proxy statement.

 (2) Grants vest ratably over three years.
-SARs vest 100% at retirement.
+SARs and restricted shares vest 100% at retirement.

-3) Represents the grant date fair value of the award determined in accordance with SFAS 123R, assuming no forfeitures.
-Assumptions used in the calculation of these amounts are included in note 9 to Trex Company's audited financial statements in the 2008 Form 10-K.
+(3) Represents the grant date fair value of the award determined in accordance with SFAS 123R, assuming no forfeitures.
+Assumptions used in the calculation of these amounts are included in note 10 to Trex Company's audited financial statements in the 2009 Form 10-K.